Australian National Public Holidays 2025

 Labour Day

-Labour Day is the annual celebration of the modern eight hour working day, implemented in the 19th century.
-Prior to the 19th century, most labourers worked ten to twelve hours up to six days a week.
-Labour Day advocates for the equal division of the twenty-four hours in a day into three parts, eight hours for work, recreation, and rest respectively.
+Labour Day celebrates the modern eight-hour working day, which started in the 19th century.
+Before this, most labourers worked ten to twelve hours a day, up to six days a week.
+Labour Day supports the equal division of 24 hours in a day into three parts: eight hours for work, recreation and rest.

 King’s Birthday